Yuxinn-J/Scenimefy/README.md

 ## Acknowledgments

 The code is mainly developed based on [FreezeG](https://github.com/bryandlee/FreezeG) and [Hneg_SRC](https://github.com/jcy132/Hneg_SRC).
-Thanks for their contributions.
+We thank facebook for their contribution of [Mask2Former](https://github.com/facebookresearch/Mask2Former).

 ## License